vbUmich/Multi-armed-Portfolio-Bandit/docs/index.md

 The reinforcement learning agent in our case is a Multi-Armed Bandit (MAB).
 We choose this model for its simplicity and natural fit to our action space and adaptability in terms of reward functions.
 Multi-armed bandits very clearly identify the exploration versus exploitation trade-off that is studied within the domain of reinforcement learning.
 If the multi-armed bandit suggests that the agent has an edge by exploring, there is merit to implementing more advanced reinforcement learning methods to solve the problem.
 We approached our problem using different policies, which were also selected due to their tractability and interpretability.
 We relied on several variations of epsilon-greedy strategies.

-- Variation on Exploration Intensity: we used several parameters for epsilon, ranging from 0 to 0.40, inclusively, at 0.10 intervals.
+- **Variation on Exploration Intensity**: we used several parameters for epsilon, ranging from 0 to 0.40, inclusively, at 0.10 intervals.
-- Variation on Exploitation Profile: we used a parameter for decaying the epsilon parameter over time.
+- **Variation on Exploitation Profile**: we used a parameter for decaying the epsilon parameter over time.
-- Variation on Stationarity: we constructed two non-stationary versions for the estimation of mean reward of actions by:
+- **Variation on Stationarity**: we constructed two non-stationary versions for the estimation of mean reward of actions by:
   - Considering only a historical buffer of past rewards to calculate mean rewards,
   - Considering an exponentially decreasing mean reward to calculate mean reward.